cameronmaske/cameronmaske.com/pages/comparing-3-continous-intergration-services-for-docker-compose.md

-title: Comparing 3 Continous Intergration Services For a Docker Compose Project
+title: Comparing 3 Continuous Intergration Services For a Docker Compose Project
 date: 2018-08-11
 published: true
 topic: DOCKER, CI
 summary_image: img/cards/ci.png
 twitter_title: Comparing Codeship, CircleCI and TravisCI For a Docker Compose Project
-twitter_description: Find the best continous intergration service for your Docker Compose project, by speed, cost and setup ease.
-Using a sample Django Rest Framework repo, this guide goes into depth about how to configuring each CI, the pricing options and measures the speed to build the Docker images and run the test suite.
+twitter_description: Find the best continuous intergration service for your Docker Compose project, by speed, cost and setup ease.
+Using a sample Django Rest Framework repo, this guide goes into depth about how to configuring each CI, the pricing options and measures the speed to build Docker images and run the test suite.
-description: Find the best continous intergration service for your Docker Compose project, by speed, cost and setup ease.
-Using a sample Django Rest Framework repo, this guide goes into depth about how to configuring each CI, the pricing options and measures the speed to build the Docker images and run the test suite.
+description: Find the best continuous intergration service for your Docker Compose project, by speed, cost and setup ease.
+Using a sample Django Rest Framework repo, this guide goes into depth about how to configuring each CI, the pricing options and measures the speed to build Docker images and run the test suite.
 intro: In this post, I'm going to compare 3 different hosted continuous integration services (Codeship, CircleCI and Travis) for a Docker Compose project.

 ## What I'm looking for

 I'll be judging the options based on the 3 main things I look for from a CI.

 * Speed.
 I want something that will build and run my tests as fast as possible.
-I want to minimize time spent waiting for my pull request's check for to green (or red).
+I want to minimize the time spent waiting for my pull request's checks to pass or fail.
 * Cost.
 How much does it cost to use and how does that scale as your project/team grows.
 I'll also compare the costs of public and open source project vs a private one.
 * Setup complexity and ease.
 The less time spent to get everything up and running the better.
-Good quality documentation that aide the process is a huge plus.
+Is the documentation useful?
+Are there example projects for a quickstart?.

 This post doesn't focus on pushing, publishing Docker images or deploying them as services.

-If you have experiences let me know about it in the comments below, or a PR is welcome to the repo in question!
+If you have experiences with those aspects and you'd like to share, feel free to drop a comments below.

 ## Our sample project

-To compare our CIs, [I have set up a Python-based Django + Django Rest Framework application](https://github.com/cameronmaske/django-drf-testing/tree/testing-comparison) that uses Docker Compose for local development.
-It uses pytest as it's test runner, and needs to run both unit tests and integrations test against a Postgres database.
-The project has purposefully resource-heavy dummy tests setup to test the performance speed of the CI solutions.
+To compare our CIs, [I have set up a Python-based Django + Django Rest Framework application](https://github.com/cameronmaske/django-drf-testing/tree/testing-comparison) that uses Docker Compose for it's local development.
+It uses pytest as its test runner and needs to run both unit tests and integrations tests against a Postgres database.
+The project has [purposefully resource-heavy dummy tests setup](The project has [purposefully resource-heavy dummy tests setup] to test the performance speed of the CI solutions. ) to test the performance speed of each CI solution.

 # [Codeship Pro](https://codeship.com/features/pro)

 Codeship has two offerings, Basic and Pro.
-Pro includes Docker support, so we'll only be looking at that one.
+Pro includes Docker support, so we will only be looking at that one.

 ## Setup

-Codeship needs require two key files to setup your Docker containers and then run the required tests.
+Codeship requires two key files to setup your Docker containers and then run the required tests.

 ### Codeship Services File [`codeship-services.yml`](https://github.com/cameronmaske/django-drf-testing/blob/testing-comparison/codeship-services.yml)

-Here you outline what services Docker your test suite needs.
+Here you outline what Docker services your test suite needs.
 This file is very similar to a `docker-compose.yml`, in fact, in its absence, Codeship will automatically search for a `docker-compose.yml` file to use in its place.

     # codeship-services.yml